diekmann/net-network/README.md

 net-network is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-nc-sa/3.0/>.

+Third-party parts of this repository may be licensed seperately.
+For example, ITVal is GPLv2.